nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 Before starting the static discovery configuration process, please complete the Access Point installation according to the installation guide:

 - Harmony eDelivery Access - Access Point Installation Guide \[[IG-AS](harmony-ap_installation_guide.md)\].
-  - **Note:** During the installation, when the system asks do you want the Access Point installation to use dynamic discovery, please answer **No**.
+  - During the installation, when the system asks do you want the Access Point installation to use dynamic discovery, please answer **No**.

 Also, completing the configuration steps require command line access with root permissions to the host server.